martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/concatenatedSlides.MD

 ## Prepare the Machine

-These scripts will get you started easily with Meteor package development, testing, documenting, code style linting and continuous integration.
+These scripts will get you started easily with continuous integration development, testing, documenting, logging, code style linting of Meteor packages.

 This first script, run with . . .
 ```terminal